chenming7777/FarmE/preprocessing_data/solar_data/README.md

 8200W / 275W per panel ≈ 29.82 panels
 Round up to the nearest whole number: 30 panels

 The environmental data collected from the sensors are avaiable in csv files in folder station.
 Each csv file is named according to the day of the collected data.
-Ex: 20191004.csv has data from October, 4th, 2019.
 The data in the csv file are presented in 1min intervals.
-- dia_mes_ano: year, month, and day
-- hora_minuto: hour and minutes (24h format)
+- timestamp: yyyy-mm-dd HH:MM:SS
-- irr: solar irradiation (W/m2)
+- IRR: solar irradiation (W/m2)
 - massaPM1: 1um particulate mass (ug/m3)
 - massaPM2: 2.5um particulate mass (ug/m3)
 - massaPM4: 4um particulate mass (ug/m3)